-Yoga is a great all-round exercise because it stretches, tones, and strengthens muscles, and also clears and centers the mind.Yoga is also a good addition into a weight loss exercise program.
-In addition to taking a yoga class, I incorporate yoga into my home at-home workouts.
-If you’re interesting in trying yoga, here are a few yoga poses I highly recommend.
+Yoga is a great all-around exercise because it stretches, tones, and strengthens muscles, and also clears and centers the mind.Yoga is also a good addition into a weight loss exercise program.
+In addition to taking a yoga class, I incorporate yoga into my at-home workouts.
+If you’re interested in trying yoga, here are a few yoga poses I highly recommend.

 Three Yoga Poses to Add to Your Exercise Routine

-Yoga Pose #1: Downward Dog: Start on your hands and knees, then lift your buttocks up so your hands and feet are on floor, and your body is in upside-down “V.” This helps to open the hamstring and calf, along with stretching your back.
+Yoga Pose #1: Downward Dog: Start on your hands and knees, then lift your buttocks up so your hands and feet are on floor, and your body is in upside-down “V.” This helps to open the hamstrings and calves, along with stretching your back.

-Yoga Pose #3: Warrior 1: Stand with your feet hip-width distance apart, and step one leg back a leg’s length at a 45-degree angle.
-All four corners of both feet should be pressed down into the Earth.
+Yoga Pose #3: Warrior 1: Stand with your feet hip-width distance apart, and step one leg back at a 45-degree angle.
+The entire surface of both feet should be pressed down into the Earth.
 Bend the front knee and lift your arms overhead, with your back leg remaining straight.
 Hold for 30 seconds and repeat with the other leg.
 This move strengthens your legs, and it’s a heart-opener as well.